awsdocs/aws-xray-developer-guide/doc-source/xray-console-encryption.md

 **Customer managed CMK** – Pay for key storage and use\.
 See [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/) for details\.

 You must have user\-level access to a customer managed CMK to configure X\-Ray to use it, and to then view encrypted traces\.
-See [User Permissions for Encryption](security_iam_service-with-iam.md#xray-permissions-encryption) for more information\.
+See [User permissions for encryption](security_iam_service-with-iam.md#xray-permissions-encryption) for more information\.

 **To configure X\-Ray to use a CMK for encryption**